-WARNING: The full force of the cam action is needed to clamp the wheel securely.
-Holding the nut with one hand and turning the lever like a wing nut with the other hand until everything is as tight as you can get it will not clamp a cam action wheel safely in the dropouts.
-See also the first WARNING in this Section, p.
-18.
+WARNING: The full force of the cam-action is needed to clamp the wheel securely.
+Holding the nut with one hand and turning the lever like a wing nut with the other hand until everything is as tight as you can get it will not clamp a cam-action wheel safely in the dropouts.
+See also the first WARNING in this Section, Page 19.

 b.
-Adjusting the cam-and-cup mechanism (fig. 8b)
+Adjusting the cam-and-cup mechanism (fig. 9b)

-The The cam-and-cup system on your front wheel will have been correctly adjusted for your bicycle by your dealer.
-Ask your dealer to check the adjustment every six months.
-Do not use a cam-and-cup front wheel on any bicycle other than the one for which your dealer adjusted it.
+The cam-and-cup system on your front wheel will have been correctly adjusted for your bicycle by your authorized retailer.
+Ask your authorized retailer to check the adjustment every six months.
+Do not use a cam-and-cup front wheel on any bicycle other than the one for which your authorized retailer adjusted it.